This article has been checked for horticultural accuracy by Oliver Parsons.

 Potting on cosmos seedlings

-Sow seed in early spring directly into the soil where you want your cosmos to grow, or into small pots or modules filled with free-draining seed compost.
+Sow cosmos seeds in early spring directly into the soil where you want them to grow, or into small pots or modules filled with free-draining seed compost.
 If growing in pots, pot on seedlings when they are large enough to handle.
-Plant out in late April/May after the danger of frost has passed.
+Plant out in late April, May or early June after the danger of frost has passed.

-Watch Monty Don plant out cosmos for a late summer display:
+Watch this video, below, to see Monty Don plant out cosmos for a long summer display.

 How to care for cosmos